 Leaves will turn yellow from the tips downward, with older leaves turning brown and falling off.
 The foliage will be bloated and squishy rather than thin and limp.
 If you don’t address overwatering issues and use a better draining soil mix, you may lose the Aloe.

 What to Do In Between Watering Cycles

 Aloe doesn’t absorb or lose water through its leaves, so it doesn’t respond well to misting.
-Keep it dry instead and avoid adding moisture to the foliage.
+Keep it dry instead, and avoid adding moisture to the foliage.
 Don’t use a humidity tray since wet conditions encourage root rot.
-Simply check the soil often to find out when to add water.
+Check the soil often to find out when to add water.

 For more, see our in-depth guide on where to position Aloe plants in the home for optimal growth and Feng Shui benefits.